 Children with UTI’s can be evaluated as part of our Kid’s ABC (Advanced Bladder Care) program, directed by Anjana Shah, APRN.
-UTI occurs in 8% of female and 2% of male children, most often during the first 2 years of life.
+UTI occurs in 8% of female and 2% of male children.
 They are usually discovered because of high fever (greater than 101⁰), although an older child may have pain during urination without fever.

-The greatest concern from UTI with fever is the risk for damage to the kidneys.
+The greatest concern from UTI is the risk for damage to the kidneys.
 Fortunately this occurs in less than 20% of cases, usually after more than 1 infection, and only in UTI’s associated with a high fever.
 Bladder infections are not associated with kidney damage.

 In the past, 2 radiologic studies were routinely done in children after febrile UTI, an ultrasound of the kidneys, and an x-ray test of the bladder (VCUG) done to detect backwards flow of urine to the kidneys – called “reflux”.